-When I arrived, Ken was admiring the Davidia involucrata Baill, also known as Dove Tree, which was in bloom for the first time with pairs of white bracts that look like handkerchiefs or ghosts (the tree’s other common names) dancing upon the heart shaped leaves.
+When I arrived, Ken was admiring the Davidia involucrata Baill, also known as Dove Tree, which was in bloom for the first time with pairs of white bracts that look like handkerchiefs or ghosts (the tree’s other common names) dancing upon the heart-shaped leaves.

-The legend of its discovery and propagation reads as a thriller.
-Earnest Wilson, a young botanist equipped with a hand drawn map, rides the seas to China, almost drowns, escapes bandits, and survives disease.
+The legend of its discovery and propagation reads like a thriller.
+Earnest Wilson, a young botanist, equipped with a hand-drawn map, rides the seas to China, almost drowns, escapes bandits, and survives diseases.
 Only to find the one known Dove Tree cut down to build a house.
 The happy ending – Wilson’s unyielding exploratory spirit succeeded in finding other trees whose seeds were brought back to England in 1901.

 A few of the many plants in Ken’s garden especially admired: